Gurdwara Baba Bakala Sahib

 Gurdwara Baba Bakala Sahib (ਗੁਰਦੁਆਰਾ ਬਾਬਾ ਬਕਾਲ਼ਾ ਸਾਹਿਬ) is a prominent Sikh Gurdwara in Baba Bakala, Punjab, India which is about 42 km from Amritsar.
 It is known for its association with the 9th Sikh Guru, Guru Tegh Bahadur, Mata Ganga and Baba Makhan Shah Lubana.

 The main complex contains 4 Gurdwaras.
 The Gurdwara's Sarovar is located on the left hand-side of the bazaar leading up to the main Gurdwara complex.
 Opposite that there are also lodging facilities available for pilgrims.

 Location

 Baba Bakala Sahib is located in the town of Baba Bakala which is in the Amritsar district of Punjab, India.
-The Gurdwara is on Gurdaspur Road and is 42km away from Amritsar, 46km from Jalandhar and 193km from the state's capital of Chandigarh.
+The Gurdwara is on Gurdaspur Road and is 42 km away from Amritsar, 46 km from Jalandhar and 193 km from the state's capital of Chandigarh.
 It is instantly recognisable by the tall 9-storey Bhora Sahib beside the main Darbar Sahib.